leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

-Lean supports forward reasoning by allowing you to write proofs using ``have``, which is both a term mode expression and a tactic.
+Lean supports forward reasoning by allowing you to write proofs using ``have``, which exists both as a term mode expression and as a tactic.
-Notice that ``show`` is also a tactic.
+Notice that ``show`` also exists as a tactic.

 .. code-block:: lean